holodex/holodex/comms/enspiral-services-june-update.md

 ## Holodex June Update

-In March and April, Services funded Mikey and I around $2k total to create a read-only app for managing and visualising group data.
+In March and April, Services funded Mikey and I around $2k total to create a read-only app for managing and visualising group data (thanks!).
 You can read more about the problems we are trying to solve [here](https://github.com/open-app/holodex/blob/master/comms/value-propositions.md).

 ## Where we're at